-Other income was \$0.8 million in 2018 compared to less than \$0.1 million in 2017.
-This increase is due to a favorable legal settlement of \$0.7 million received in the second quarter of 2018.
+Other income was \$0.5 million in 2019 compared to \$0.8 million in 2018.
+The 2019 other income includes insurance proceeds of \$0.4 million received in the third quarter related to a fire that occurred at our Dunkirk facility in 2017.
+The prior year other income includes a favorable legal settlement of \$0.7 million received in the second quarter of 2018.

-Provision (benefit) from income taxes:
+(Benefit) provision from income taxes:

-The 2018 income tax provision is \$1.9 million, compared to an income tax benefit of \$7.6 million for 2017.
-The significant components of the 2018 tax provision include the Federal statutory rate of 21%, offset by the benefit of research and development tax credits.
-The 2017 tax benefit reflects a one-time adjustment due to the tax rate reduction enacted through the Tax Cuts and Jobs Act in 2017 and a corresponding revaluation of our deferred taxes.
+The 2019 income tax benefit is \$0.5 million, compared to a provision for income taxes in 2018 of \$1.9 million.
+The difference is due primarily to lower pretax income and higher research and development tax credits in 2019 compared to the prior year.
+The significant components of the current year tax provision include the Federal statutory rate of 21%, offset by the benefit of research and development tax credits.